fatihky/gason-c/README.md

 =======

 # c implementation of gason
-I converted c++ code to c only.
+I converted c++ code to c and added some additional features(dynamically object generation, encoding etc.).
 Thanks to gason's authors.

 ## Notes
 - This library can encode json object to `char *`. please look at the `gason-c.h`.